spenceryork/Front-End-Capstone-OurStay/README.md

 # Fork or Download

-Fork or download the OurStay repo then follow these instructions will in the OurStay director:
+Fork or download the OurStay repo then follow these instructions while in the OurStay directory:

 ```
 npm install